2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form Classical Spin Liquid

 \subsection{String Fractionalization}

-Starting from any ground state satisfying $\omega_p = 0$ on every direct plaquette (\cref{fig:hexagon}), consider flipping a single spin.
-After the flip, six direct plaquettes have non-zero vorticity, $\omega_p =\pm 1$, illustrated in \cref{fig:diamond_dual_membranes}(c) by the six lightly shaded blue hexagons, costing a total energy $6J$ (one $J$ for each hexagon coming from \cref{eq:H_vort_wp}).
+Starting from any ground state satisfying $\omega_p = 0$ on every direct plaquette (\cref{fig:hexagon}), consider flipping a single spin---the lowest-energy microscopic excitation.
+After the flip, six direct plaquettes have non-zero vorticity, $\omega_p =\pm 1$, illustrated in \cref{fig:diamond_dual_membranes}(c) by the six lightly shaded blue hexagons, costing a total energy $6J$ (one $J$ for each hexagon).
 Thus a single spin flip is at first glance fractionalized into \emph{six} excitations.
 However, interpreting the vorticity $\omega_p$ as the lattice curl on direct plaquette $p$ (i.e. the circulation around the boundary of the plaquette), we may imagine that it is sourced by a ``current'' via an \emph{emergent Ampere's law}, where the current is ``flowing'' along the 1-dimensional dual edge piercing direct plaquette $p$.
-Together, the six defect plaquettes carrying $\omega_p\neq 0$ after the single spin flip then appear to be sourced by a \emph{closed loop of current} running around the boundary of the green dual plaquette, indicated in \cref{fig:diamond_dual_membranes}(c) by a red string, with black arrowheads indicating the direction of flow.
-Note that, as we will see in more detail in \cref{sec:2-form_electrodynamics}, these string objects are better thought of as string charges rather than currents, i.e. there is really nothing flowing along the string.
-We utilize the current description only to draw analogy with the intuition of Maxwell electrodynamics.
+Together, the six defective plaquettes carrying $\omega_p\neq 0$ after the single spin flip then appear to be sourced by a \emph{closed loop of current} running around the boundary of the green dual plaquette, indicated in \cref{fig:diamond_dual_membranes}(c) by a red string, with black arrowheads indicating the direction of ``flow''.
+Note that, as we will see in more detail in \cref{sec:2-form_electrodynamics}, these string objects are better thought of as string charges rather than currents, i.e. there is nothing flowing along the string.
+We utilize this ``current'' wording here only to draw analogy with the intuition of classical Maxwell electrodynamics.